-CONSULTATION WITH PORT USERS
+CONSULTATION WITH PORT CUSTOMERS

-The Commission proposes that PoMC provide to the Commission an annual summary of stakeholder views and outcomes of all of its consultation processes in relation to its prescribed services, including all Reference Tariff Schedule consultations.
+• The Commission proposes that PoMC provide to the Commission an annual summary of stakeholder views and outcomes of its consultation processes in relation to its prescribed services, including Reference Tariff Schedule consultations no later than two months after the end of the relevant financial year .
 The Commission would provide relevant commentary in its annual report.